Biarca/patrol-k8s-marketplace/README.md

 Patrol is a cloud security and compliance adherence, monitoring and remediation solution built for Google Cloud Platform (GCP) projects.

-Installation of Patrol in GCP Marketplace needs some assets (listed below) to be pre-created in a Project.
+Installation of Patrol App in GCP Marketplace needs some assets (listed below) to be pre-created in a Project.
 - Service accounts - 5
 - Firewall Rules - 1
 - Buckets - 2